mmmyum/yum_zedMods/README.md

 Now, these changes are hardly ready for public consumption - and are not noob friendly.
 The addons can be run like any other addon, for skins and zed animations.
 		However, the changes I've made to zeds regarding spawning/number of zeds/loot generation/zed AI and more - all very very alpha.
 Still working out the kinks.
 	In any case, the code is working well for me, if you are interested, please add me on steam (mmmyum) and I will invite you to the server.

+The RAW_CODE section for the animtion mod is being changed frequently.